Relating Data Files and Fields

 3. Inspect Source Data

-Before we continue, we should inspect the structure of the data we are looking to join together.
-Click on the AddressPoints reader feature type to open the popup menu, then click on the View Source Data button.
-Then after inspecting AddressPoints, inspect VanHomes.
+Before we continue, we should inspect the structure of the data we intend to join.
+Click on the AddressPoints reader feature type to open the mini toolbar, then click on the View Source Data button.
+Then, after inspecting AddressPoints, inspect VanHomes.

 ViewSource.png